Video Monitor Review: iBaby

 The M2 ($86) is a fixed camera with a magnetic base that allows you to rotate it for the best view.
 The camera can be operated on battery only if you want to move it to another room. iBaby has an app (Apple only) that allows four users at once to see the feed.
 The M2 connects via WiFi or ethernet to your router and has a two-way intercom feature plus the ability to capture snapshots.
 This monitor looks to be discontinued, but we still see it for sale online.

-Unstable connections were a common gripe, with some users reporting signal drops.
-Lack of volume is another complaint, as is a five second delay in transmitted images. iBaby’s iPhone app also gets a huge share of unlove on the iTunes store—the lack of a native iPad app (as of this writing) is also disappointing.
+So, how’s the quality? iBaby launched back in 2011 with models that didn’t impress us, quality-wise (video, audio were sub par).
+Since this camera relies on WiFi, unstable connections were a common gripe, with some users reporting signal drops.
+Lack of volume is another complaint, as is a five second delay in transmitted images. iBaby’s iPhone app also got a huge share of unlove on the iTunes store.

 We’re happy to report, however, iBaby has improved over time.
 The most recent monitor, M7, performs much better—both in video quality and the app experience.
 We were impressed with the picture quality (1080p or HD) and app is more stable.
 However, one big issue remains: audio for the M7 is sub par compared to other streaming monitors we tested.